Last updated on December 17th, 2021

 Nothing heralds the start of summer quite like tossing a few thick pork chops on the grill along side fresh ripe peaches.
 For this recipe I keep it very basic, very simple.
 We’re grilling pork chops that are about 1 to 1 1/2 inches thick and we’re grilling peaches.
 We’re using a small backyard gas grill but just about any grill will do.
 No special seasonings or marinade.
 Just fire, a handy digital meat thermometer and time.

-Tips & Tricks to creating the perfect Grilled Pork Chops with Grilled Peaches
+Tips & Tricks for creating the perfect Grilled Pork Chops with Grilled Peaches

 - Whole fresh peaches